Wednesday, June 10, 2020

 In May of 1945, American troops entered the German town of Nordhausen.
 With them was a young soldier, Stephen Shields.
 There, they liberated the infamous concentration camp where thousands of Hungarian Jews had been murdered.
 At Nordhausen, there were no gas chambers.
 Rather, prisoners were simply worked to death in an ammunitions factory, starved and exhausted, and then their bodies were dumped in ovens and buried in mass graves.

 Battle-hardened soldiers were stunned at what they saw in Nordhausen.
 A few hundred prisoners were all that remained and these were walking skeletons.
 The skeleton-like figures had not the strength even to speak.
 When the liberators opened the doors of the camp, the prisoners silently moved toward the doors and started walking toward the town of Nordhausen.
 “Hundreds, perhaps thousands of the former inmates were walking toward the town in a great mass, through the fields and on either side of the road.
-They were almost totally silent.
+They were silent.
 The only sound they made was the rustling of their long, ragged coats against the grass of the fields.
 They looked like an army of scarecrows, a phalanx of living cadavers.”

 Despite all the horrible scenes which were encountered at the camp, Shields says that the worst sight he saw was shortly thereafter.
-On the road between the concentration camp and the little village, the ghostly prisoners were encountered by two German teenagers, “They appeared to be about 15 years old, and each wore the brown uniform of the Hitler Youth.
+On the road between the concentration camp and the little village, two German teenagers encountered the ghostly prisoners, “They were about 15 years old, and each wore the brown uniform of the Hitler Youth.
 They were blond, pink-cheeked, and healthy looking.
-As they passed along our column, when they were almost opposite my jeep, they suddenly saw the vanguard of the starving Jews, who were coming up behind us and were now walking on the highway.
+As they passed along our column, when they were opposite my jeep, they suddenly saw the vanguard of the starving Jews, who were coming up behind us and were now walking on the highway.
 The two boys stopped in their tracks, then, incredibly, they began to laugh.
 They nudged each other, pointed at the Jews, made comments, and continued to laugh uproariously.
 It was as if the devil himself were hurling a final insult at those tormented people.
 We were dumb- founded and enraged.
 In desperation I turned to the lieutenant.
 “Sir!
 What should we do?
 Shoot them?”
-Shields remembered that incident as the worst experience of all of the war, a vivid depiction of the banality of human evil.[9]
+Shields remembered that incident as the worst experience of all of the war, a vivid depiction of the banality of human evil.[14]

 This woman is desperate and lonely.
 Do we truly see the desperate and lonely people around us?
 Do we see ourselves as in that situation?
 We know that the living Christ responds with compassion because Jesus of Nazareth responded with compassion.
 The followers of Jesus today are the hands and feet of Jesus as they respond to the desperate and lonely today.